 Which is Correct?

 There are times when Israel’s recorded understanding of God contradicts the teachings of Jesus.
 For instance, in Deuteronomy 28:1-24 it is stated that God sends rain on the righteous, but no rain on the unrighteous.
-However, when Jesus tells us to love our enemies, he says it is because God “causes his sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous” (Matthew 5:44-45).
+However, when Jesus tells us to love our enemies, he says it is because God “sends rain on the righteous and the unrighteous” (Matthew 5:44-45).
 Which is it?
 Which is correct?
 Christians are forced to decide if this depiction of God in the Old Testament or the depiction of God in the New Testament is correct.
 Both cannot be correct.

 God in the Old Testament says that no pity should be shown to people, and that it should be “life for life, eye for eye, tooth for tooth, hand for hand, foot for foot” (Deuteronomy 19:21).
 Yet Jesus says “You have heard that it was said, ‘Eye for eye, and tooth for tooth.’
 But I tell you, do not resist an evil person.
 If anyone slaps you on the right cheek, turn to them the other cheek also” (Matthew 5:38-39).
 Jesus is directly quoting the Old Testament and contradicting it.
 Christians are forced to decide if God’s instructions in the Old Testament are correct or God’s instructions in the New Testament.
 Both cannot be correct.